apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 setting the `--save_main_session` pipeline option.
 This will load the pickled state of the global namespace onto the Dataflow workers.
 For example, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors) to set the main session on the `DataflowRunner`.

-The dill pickler is the default pickler in the Python SDK.

 **NOTE**: This applies to the Python SDK executing with the dill pickler on any remote runner.
 Therefore, this issue will not occur in `DirectRunner`.
 Additionally, if users cannot use the version of `dill` or `cloudpickle` required by Beam, and choose to